SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 When enabled by compile-time option COMPRESSED\_CONS, storing the CDR of a cons can be spared if that is following immediately on the heap.
-Since that makes compressed conses immutable (you cannot use SETCDR on them), compression is performed if the garbage collector was called by the program and not the allocator.
+Since that makes compressed conses immutable (you cannot use =-CDR on them), compression is performed if the garbage collector was called by the program and not the allocator.
 The GC is also called to compress conses if the available heap left is smaller than the number of bytes specified